timjansen/PinkySwear.js/README.md

 Minified's implementation does support assimilation though.

 ## Release History ##

+#####Version 2.1 released June 6, 2014
+- Removed always() and error(), since they were not in the spirit of a minimal implementation.
+- Updated Promises/A+ Compliance Test to 2.0.4

 #####Version 2.0.2, released May 10, 2014
 - Use setImmediate() on platforms that support it (thanks, Carl-Erik Kopseng)